| |

 Institutional Capital

 Institutions complement the individual in important and complex ways.
 The difficulties associated with the conflicts between the goals of an individual and the needs of a society are well documented through the ages.
-The Greeks articulated the idea of 'Demos' which survives in a very different form in modern democracy.

 Cultural Capital

-Dance, music, art, tradition, ... all sorts of good things that make life worth living.
+Dance, art, music, tradition, ... all sorts of good things that make life worth living.

 Religion / Spiritual Capital